SimpleCPU/SimpleCPU/README.md

 SimpleCPU focuses on the fundamentals.
 Everything has been written from scratch such as ALUs, multipliers, decoders etc.

-Our goal is to enable system-designers and researchers to rapidly evaluate new ideas in the field of processor design, memory hierarchy and in-memory computation and other aspects of computer architecture research.
-We want to enable designers to quickly update the RTL and the models to have a quick as well as a working solution.
-Along with this SimpleCPU organisation is in contact with many of the universities to adopt SimpleCPU as part of the labs for Computer architecture courses.
+Our goal is to enable system-designers and researchers to rapidly evaluate new ideas in the field of processor design, memory hierarchy, cache design and other aspects involved in computer architecture research.
+We want to enable designers to quickly add the new module to  the existing RTL and the models and test the new solution effectively.
+Along with this, SimpleCPU organisation is also in contact with many of the universities to adopt SimpleCPU as part of the labs for Computer architecture courses.
+This would give students a great insight on how the entire design and verification flow for System-on-chips.

 Brief Overview
 --------------